-Testicular cancer risk factors, when present, don’t necessarily mean that a man will develop a testicular tumor, but they do mean that he should be particularly vigilant about his health.
+Testicular cancer risk factors, when present, don’t necessarily mean that a man will develop a testicular tumor.
+But they do mean that he should be particularly vigilant about his health.
 If a man with risk factors develops any unusual symptoms, he should report them to his physician and be sure to mention his medical history.
 This can help his physician arrive at a prompt and accurate diagnosis in the event that testicular cancer does develop.

-Common risk factors for testicular cancer have been identified, including these:
+Several common risk factors for testicular cancer have been identified, including these:

 Undescended testicle (cryptorchidism)